signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="PlayingAudioWireshark"></a>
 ### Playing Audio in Wireshark

+*Note -- comments in this section apply to packet audio, and not to wav file outputs generated by mediaMin and mediaTest, which are typically 16-bit with 16 kHz Fs (wideband audio).*

 As a quick reference, the basic procedure for playing audio from G711 encoded caps from within Wireshark is given here.
 These instructions are for pcaps containing one RTP stream (not multiple streams).

-1. First, when you run mediaTest, make sure your session config file has the correct payload type set for either G711 uLaw or ALaw.
+1. First, if you run the mediaMin app with static session configuation, make sure your session config file has the correct payload type set for either G711 uLaw or ALaw.

  - Session config payload type values should be 0 (zero) for uLaw and 8 (eight) for ALaw
  - this is the "termN.rtp_payload_type" field in the session config file (see above), where N is 1 or 2, depending on which endpoint is G711

+For the mediaTest app, this applies when generating pcaps from input USB audio or wav or other audio file.
+If you run mediaMin with [dynamic session creation](#user-content-dynamicsessioncreation) and [stream groups](#user-content-streamgroups) enabled, then stream group output packet audio is set to G711u by default (a user option).
+Per stream transcoded intermediate packet audio outputs generated by mediaMin are also set to G711a by default, unless specified in a static session creation file.

 2. Second, Wireshark must "see" the stream in RTP format: